 Peloton and Echelon are two of the most popular indoor exercise bike brands on the market.

-However, there are many differences, including the price, display, and built-in equipment, to consider when selecting which one will work best for you.
+However, there are many differences, including price, display, and built-in equipment, to consider when deciding which one will work best for you.